Main navigation | Main content

 The fisheries and wildlife major provides students with a broad science background emphasizing biological and environmental sciences and other course work needed for careers in fisheries, wildlife, conservation biology, and other natural resource and environmental fields.

 The forest resources major has three available tracks for students: forest conservation and ecosystem management; forest management and planning; and urban and community forestry.

-There are four main areas of study available to undergraduate geography majors.
-Students may focus on one of these four geography tracks or design a hybrid track that combines interests from more than one area: City Systems (CS) (B.A.); Environmental Systems (ES) (B.A., B.S.); Geographic Information Science (GIS) (B.A., B.S.); and Regional Analysis and Development (RAD) (B.A).
+There are several main areas of study available to undergraduate geography majors.
+Students may focus on one of these geography tracks or design a hybrid track that combines interests from more than one area: Urban Studies (BA, BS); Biology, Society, and Environment (ES) (BA); Geography (BA); and Geography (BS).